Qualitative properties of $\alpha$-fair policies in bandwidth-sharing networks

-\begin{corollary} Let $\alpha\geq 1$.
-As before, suppose that $\bA\brho < \bC$, and let $\veps$ be the associated gap.
+\begin{corollary} Let $\alpha\geq1$.
+As before, suppose that $\bA\brho< \bC$, and let $\veps$ be the associated gap.
 Then, under the $\alpha$-fair policy, the process $\bN(\cdot)$ satisfies

-for some positive load-dependent constant $\tilde{K}$. \end{corollary} \begin{proof} The idea of the proof is to show that the expected number of state transitions of $\bN(\cdot)$ in the time interval $[s, s+t]$ is of order $O(t)$.
+for some positive load-dependent constant $\tilde{K}$. \end{corollary} \begin{pf} The idea of the proof is to show that the expected number of state transitions of $\bN(\cdot)$ in the time interval $[s, s+t]$ is of order $O(t)$.

 Consider the uniformized Markov chain $\tilde{\bN}(\cdot)$ associated with the process $\bN(\cdot)$.
 Denote the number of state transitions in the uniformized version of the process $\bN(\cdot)$ in the time interval $[s, s+t]$ by $\tau$.
-By the Markov property, time-homogeneity, and the definition of $\tilde{\bN}(\cdot)$, we have
+By the Markov property, time-homogeneity and the definition of $\tilde{\bN}(\cdot)$, we have

-Now, by the definition of the uniformized chain, $\tau$ and $\tilde{\bN}(\cdot)$ are independent.
-Thus,
+Now, by the definition of the uniformized chain, $\tau$ and $\tilde {\bN}(\cdot)$ are independent.
+Thus

 for some load-dependent constant $\bar{K}$.
 The fourth equality follows from the independence of $\tau$ and $\tilde{\bN}(\cdot)$, and the inequality follows from Lemma \ref{lm:max2}.
-Since the counting process of the number of state transitions in the uniformized version of the process $\bN(\cdot)$ is a time-homogeneous Poisson process of rate $\Xi$, we have $\E[\tau] = \Xi t$.
+Since the counting process of the number of state transitions in the uniformized version of the process $\bN(\cdot)$ is a time-homogeneous Poisson process of rate $\Xi$, we have $\E[\tau ] = \Xi t$.
 This shows that